Simon Waldbaum, Ph.D.Associate Professor, Biology

 - Colorado State University Molecular, Cellular, and Integrative Neurosciences Program Award

 Dr. Simon Waldbaum brought an extensive background in scientific research and a life-long passion for science education when he joined the faculty at Colorado Mountain College.
 Simon began his research career in ecological sustainability with the School for Field Studies and International Field Studies Inc. and continued as a wildlife biologist at the Manomet Center for Conservation Science.
 Simon then turned his interests toward the biomedical science field holding research positions at the Case Western Reserve University School of Medicine, Johns Hopkins University School of Medicine, University of Utah School of Medicine, Colorado State University College of Veterinary Medicine & Biomedical Sciences, and the University of Colorado Anschutz Medical Campus where he led a number of NIH sponsored research programs and shared his work internationally.
-Simon has held teaching faculty and program director positions at higher education and scientific non-profit institutions throughout Colorado, led international experiential education courses, and currently teaches a wide variety of courses including General Biology, General Chemistry, Anatomy & Physiology, Microbiology, Pathophysiology, and Natural History of the Desert.
+Simon has held teaching faculty and program director positions at higher education and scientific non-profit institutions throughout Colorado and leads international scientific/adventure experiential education courses around the globe.
+He currently teaches a wide variety of courses including General Biology, General Chemistry, Anatomy & Physiology I & II, Microbiology, Introduction to Disease, Pathophysiology, Natural History of the Baja Peninsula/Sea of Cortez and Sea Kayak Touring Leadership as part of CMC’s Study Abroad Program in Mexico.
 Simon considers it a great privilege to have the opportunity to excite others about their own scientific interests, whatever they may be!

 Waldbaum, S. (2021) Diphtheria: A Historical and Pathological Analysis.
 An International Encyclopedia of Health Indicators, Practices, and Issues in Cultural Context Vol 1.
 ABC-CLIO Publishing.